Annual Book Price Update

 |YBP Fiscal Year||YBP Approval Titles Treated||% Change||Avg.
 List Price (USD)||% Change|

-Data for our ebook aggregators is displayed in the following table.
-The average list price of an ebook across our primary aggregators in FY12 was $95.14, a decrease of 2.0% from the previous year (calculated on single user and non-linear pricing options).
-Aggregator approval title volume was up in FY12 for front-list titles reflecting publishers growing acceptance of this ebook distribution channel. ebrary led the way for aggregators by offering ebook editions for 37% of the titles YBP profiled in the year, however many ebook editions were not available simultaneously with the print.
+Data for three major ebook aggregators is displayed in the following table.
+The average list price of an ebook across these aggregators in FY13 was $112.42, an increase of 16.0% from the previous year (calculated on single-user and non-linear pricing options).
+YBP offers an increasing selection of platforms and purchase options for ebooks.
+Libraries will find prices vary based on the access models selected.
+Aggregator approval title volume continued to grow in FY13 for frontlist titles reflecting academic publishers growing acceptance of this ebook distribution channel. ebrary led the way for aggregators by offering ebook editions for 47% of the titles YBP profiled in the year, however many ebook editions were not available simultaneously with the print.

 All of the data cited in this report, as well as aggregate and local data configured in many other ways for hundreds of bibliographic categories, can be obtained at any time in GOBI3.
-GOBI3 reports enable librarians to not only track their own library’s U.S. and U.K. buying patterns, but also to track the corresponding bibliographic universe in ways that make sense locally.
-GOBI3’s "New Title” reports, a feature which can be found under the "Reports" menu, offer on-demand and highly customized access to the same Approval Plan data that we use to create this annual output and price feature.
-We think all academic libraries will find GOBI3 to be a powerful tool in budgeting and planning.
+GOBI3 reports enable librarians to not only track their own library's U.S. and U.K. buying patterns, but also to track the corresponding bibliographic universe in ways that make sense locally.
+GOBI3’s "New Title" reports, a feature which can be found under the "Reports" menu, offer on-demand and highly customized access to the same Approval Plan data that we use to create this annual output and price feature.
+Academic libraries will find GOBI3 to be a useful tool for budgeting and planning.

-In order to better assist our customers each year with their own budgeting process, YBP provides our forecast of book price inflation for the coming year.
+In order to better assist our customers each year with their own budgeting process, YBP provides a forecast of book price inflation for the coming year.
 We do our best to consider our historical data, collect insight from buyers and publishers, and review general economic data when developing our forecast.
-During the past 16 years, YBP has only reported a drop in the average list price of U.S.books twice.
-Everything we are hearing from publishers leads us to expect further increases in FY2012.
-Academic publishers continue to weigh tight library budgets against their costs of developing strong digital services while still maintaining print book infrastructures.
-We forecast a 3-4% increase in the price of U.S. print books in FY2013.
+During the past 17 years, YBP has only reported a drop in the average list price of U.S. books twice.
+Everything we are hearing from publishers leads us to expect further increases in FY13.
+Publisher revenue models based predominantly on print sales are no longer sustainable.
+Publishers are experimenting with new models that factor in the changes introduced by escalating digital sales, Demand- Driven Acquisition and Short-Term Loans.
+In the face of higher costs and reduced sales, many publishers are implementing strategies of cautiously raising prices and title output.
+As a result, we forecast a 4-5% increase in the price of U.S. print books in FY14.

-Publishers face the same pressures in the U.K. as they do in the U.S. We predict that list prices in the U.K. will increase in the range of 3-4% as well in FY2012.
+Publishers face the same pressures in the U.K. as they do in the U.S. We predict that list prices in the U.K. will increase in the range of 4-5% in FY14.

 Libraries will have to keep an eye on exchange rates.
 Currency values are a major factor in global publishers’ pricing decisions.
 Some publishers will adjust list prices to export markets to achieve global pricing parity.

 eBook pricing in the academic library market is closely linked to print book pricing and will be influenced by the same factors.
-We expect academic publishers to maintain a fixed relationship between the prices of the two formats for the time being; therefore, we suggest ebook list prices for front-list will also increase 3-4% in the next year.
+We expect academic publishers to maintain a fixed relationship between the prices of the two formats for the time being; therefore, we suggest ebook list prices for frontlist titles will also increase 4-5% in the next year.

-As for title output, we see no evidence that overall publisher output of academic titles will increase this year.
-Our buyers have completed their purchasing of fall 2012 titles and their count is essentially even with last year.
-In a similar vein, we are not forecasting an increase of new titles out of the U.K. for the coming year either.
+As for title output, based on what we are hearing from many publishers, we anticipate a small 1-2% increase in overall publisher output of academic titles this year.
+In a similar vein, we are forecasting a similar increase of new titles out of the U.K. for the coming year as well.
 We will continue to consider adding new presses to our U.S. and U.K Approval Plan press list, but the new presses are typically small and have little impact on the overall title count.